 Another great thing about this type of music is that it can be universally appreciated.
 Most songs do not have lyrics, so nothing will ever get lost in translation.
 Below are a few tracks we have picked from popular playlists on Spotify.

-The key characteristic of most Lo-Fi tracks are imperfections that arise while recording music.
-This music may also seem unprofessional and overly simplistic, but again, this is the beauty of this subgenre.
-In his 2013 guide titled ‘Practical Recording Techniques’, Bruce Bartlett states that “Lo-Fi sounds might have a narrow frequency response (a thin, cheap sound), and might include noise such as hiss or record scratches.”
+The key characteristic of most Lo-Fi tracks is imperfections that arise while recording music.
+This music may also seem unprofessional and overly simplistic, but again, this is the beauty of this sub-genre.
+In his 2013 guide titled ‘Practical Recording Techniques’, Bruce Bartlett states, “Lo-Fi sounds might have a narrow frequency response (a thin, cheap sound), and might include noise such as hiss or record scratches.”

 Another great thing about Lo-Fi music is that it is almost as easy to produce as it is to listen to.
 Hardly any of these tracks include lyrics unless it is a sample.
 So, you won’t have to stress about finding the right words to accompany your music.